kryptopaul/mp_backend/Readme.md

 - Having ever sent ETH to ben.eth

 ### GitHub score
 As of the demo, my Github account is hardcoded.
+In the future, this will be a dynamic value where the holders will be able to verify the ownership of their Github account and add it to our backend.

 The trait `GitHub Score` calculates and returns the total number of contributions of the user.